rust-unofficial/too-many-lists/src/fourth-final.md

 correctness between `Rc` and `RefCell`.
 I put unnecessary in quotes because they're actually necessary to guarantee the whole *actually being safe* thing.
 We encountered a few places where those checks actually *were* necessary.
-Doubly linked lists have a horribly tangled aliasing and ownership story!
+Doubly-linked lists have a horribly tangled aliasing and ownership story!

 Still, it's a thing we can do.
 Especially if we don't care about exposing internal data structures to our consumers.